anteknik/adansa/README.md

 5. OPTIONAL: Spring Tool Suite / Eclipse with STS Plugin 3.7

 ### Installation
-#### 1. Install Database
+#### Install Database

-Create Login Role with following attributes:
+ Create a database with the same name:  adansa

-* Username : adansa
+Login Role with following attributes:
-* Password : adansa
+* Username : admin

-After that, create also a database with the same name:  adansa
+* Password : admin

 You can use command-line for starter, but it is highly recommended to use Eclipse / STS as your IDE.
 * 2.1 Command Line